Lukabrazi111/lukabrazi-laravel-8-from-scratch/README.md

 ## Getting Started

-1. First of all you need to clone Laravel 8 From Scratch repository from github.
+1. First of all you need to clone Laravel 8 From Scratch repository from github:
 ```
 git clone https://github.com/RedberryInternship/lukabrazi-laravel-8-from-scratch
 ```
-2. Next step requires you to run ``composer install`` in order to install all the dependencies.
+2. Next step requires you to run ``composer install`` in order to install all the dependencies:
 ```
 composer install
 ```
-3. After you have to install all the JS dependencies.
+3. After you have to install all the JS dependencies:
 ```
 npm install
 npm run dev
 ```
 4. Now we need to set our **.env** file.
-Go to the root of your project and execute this command.
+Go to the root of your project and execute this command:
 ```
 cp .env.example .env
 ```
-This command should provide **.env** file all the necessary environment variables:
+This command should provide **.env** file all the necessary environment variables.

 ## Mysql